Legal requirements for forest road works

 - Site Notice Roads (word doc)

-The Site Notice must be maintained in position for a period of not less than five weeks from date of receipt of the licence application by the Department.
-If the Notice is removed or becomes illegible it must be replaced within that period.
-The contract number (CN) must be included on the Site Notice.
+The Site Notice must be maintained in position for a period of not less than five weeks from date of receipt of a completed licence application by the Department of Agriculture, Food and the Marine and must be renewed or replaced if it is removed or becomes defaced or illegible within that period.

 Licence applications & public consultation

-- Approvals Section, Forest Service, Department of Agriculture, Food and the Marine, Johnstown Castle Estate, Wexford
+- Post: Approvals Section, Forestry Division, Department of Agriculture, Food and the Marine, Johnstown Castle Estate, Co Wexford

 - Contact your local Forestry Advisory Staff.